Shahriar127/Understanding-Spring-Boot/README.md

 2. **How does Spring Boot work? - Architecture**

 Answer: Spring Boot's architecture is designed to simplify the development process.
-It works by:
+It works by: <br/>
-Auto-Configuration: Automatically configures the application based on the dependencies present in the classpath.
-It reduces the need for manual configuration.
+**Auto-Configuration:** Automatically configures the application based on the dependencies present in the classpath.
+It reduces the need for manual configuration.<br/>
-Embedded Servers: Provides embedded servers like Tomcat, Jetty, or Undertow, so you can run your application without needing to deploy it to a standalone server.
+**Embedded Servers:** Provides embedded servers like Tomcat, Jetty, or Undertow, so you can run your application without needing to deploy it to a standalone server.<br/>
-Starter POMs: Uses starter POMs (Project Object Models) to include common dependencies and simplify dependency management.
+**Starter POMs:** Uses starter POMs (Project Object Models) to include common dependencies and simplify dependency management.<br/>
-Spring Boot CLI: Allows running and testing Spring Boot applications from the command line.
+**Spring Boot CLI:** Allows running and testing Spring Boot applications from the command line.<br/>
-Actuator: Provides built-in endpoints for monitoring and managing the application in production.
+**Actuator:** Provides built-in endpoints for monitoring and managing the application in production.<br/>

 3. **What is Maven, and why is it used in Java projects?**